snowflakedb/connectors-native-sdk/examples/connectors-native-sdk-example-java-github-connector/README.md

 This example shows how to implement a simple connector application based on the [template](../../templates).
 This connector uses GitHub API to retrieve the data about issues from a repository.
 This example includes all the basic steps of the Native SDK for Connectors flow.

-Consult the step by step [quickstart](https://quickstarts.snowflake.com/guide/connectors_native_sdk_java_example) to learn more about the GitHub example.
+Consult the step by step [quickstart](https://quickstarts.snowflake.com/guide/connectors_native_sdk_java_example) to learn more about the GitHub example connector.

-You can find the [template here](../../templates) and the implementation tutorial in the [documentation](link to tutorial)
+You can find the [template here](../../templates) and the implementation tutorial in the [documentation](todo link to tutorial)

 ## Developer flow